Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Every product team gets to choose where they put their energy.
 When you’re testing out new products or working on redesign projects, you have to infer why designers made the choices they did.
 But when you’re part of a beta, you get to the core of why they made certain choices, like which feature requests to prioritize.
 You get to see how a product team functions in a scrappy startup context.

-Fanny from the Pencil & Paper team joined the Reader beta, which didn’t yet have an onboarding UI.
+Fanny from the Pencil & Paper team joined the Readerwise beta, which didn’t yet have an onboarding UI.
 For about a year, new beta testers would be onboarded by another beta tester, and then pass the baton by onboarding someone new.
 Reader’s community manager created resources like Loom videos and PDF checklists to help testers with the onboarding.
 But otherwise, beta testers—people really interested in the product—were in charge of making sure others had a good onboarding experience.

 Fanny happily devoured the 4,000-word emails sent to beta testers because the updates were so technical and specific, covering the challenges the Reader product team faced and how they overcame them.